ksgwxfan/climate-parser/README.md

 #### Reports

-These functions return robust climatological data, including all-time statistics and for climatological eras, incremented by 5 years.
+These functions return robust climatological data, including all-time statistics and for climatological eras.
+As mentioned before, by default, the calculated values are for 30-year periods incremented by 5 years.
 This enables, what I refer to as, climatological-tendency analysis.
 This allows you to see how the averages change over time, as comparisons of a day's, month's, or year's data usually only takes place against one time period.
 How is the long-term average changing?
 I believe it simplifies analysis and makes it easier to see trends.
-Of note, in `monthReport()` and `yearReport()`, reported standard deviations are calculated of the means/averages for individual months/years.
-Associated data is not considered if threshold quantities are not met.
+An optional `output=True` keyword argument allows the user to save the report externally (in the same folder as the script) to open in a spreadsheet program, allowing further inspection of the data and chart-making.

-`dayReport(m,d)` :: Collects and returns statistics for all specified days in the record `weekReport(m,d)` :: Gathers and reports for specified week in the entire record `monthReport(m)` :: Gives a report for a specific month `yearReport()` :: Analyzes the entire record and returns a report based on years; no passed-data is needed `metYearReport()` :: Same as above, but does so based on meteorological years (March-February) `seasonReport(season)` :: Gets a meteorologically-seasoned based statistic report `customReport(m1,d1,*[m2,d2])` :: Gets a climatolgical report based on the user-defined custom time-frame
+`dayReport(m,d,**output=True)` :: Collects and returns statistics for all specified days in the record `weekReport(m,d**output=True)` :: Gathers and reports for specified week in the entire record `monthReport(m**output=True)` :: Gives a report for a specific month `yearReport(**output=True)` :: Analyzes the entire record and returns a report based on years; no passed-data is needed `metYearReport(**output=True)` :: Same as above, but does so based on meteorological years (March-February) `seasonReport(season,**output=True)` :: Gets a meteorologically-seasoned based statistic report `customReport(m1,d1,*[m2,d2],**output=True)` :: Gets a climatolgical report based on the user-defined custom time-frame

 ```
 >>> monthReport(12)